 Once you’ve discovered the joy of harnessing the weather, you’ll move on to your next stop: the Bed of Nails.

 This makes sense if you’re familiar with the principle of pressure.
-For example, if you step on one nail with your foot then it’s likely to be pretty painful because your foot is putting a great amount of pressure on the nail.
+It hurts to step on a nail because your foot is putting pressure on the nail.
 But if you lay on a bed of nails (with a professional’s assistance) then you’ll find that you won’t feel a thing!

 Neat how science works, right?